-The grantee is required to submit to the Governor's Crime Commission Grants Management Section the "Notice of Grant Implementation" form within sixty days of the beginning of the grant period, normally October 1st during the regular grant cycle.
+The subrecipient is required to submit to the Governor's Crime Commission Grants Management Section the "Notice of Grant Implementation" form within sixty days of the beginning of the grant period, normally October 1st during the regular grant cycle.

-The grantee is also requested to submit monthly "Expense Reimbursement Reports" to the Governor's Crime Commission.
-The "Expense Reimbursement Report" is a one-page document which the grantee uses to report their monthly expenditures for the five major budget categories (personnel, contractual, travel, supplies/operating expenses, and equipment).
-Along with the Expense Reimbursement Report, the grantee is required to provide grants management staff with photocopies of expenditure documentation (i.e. time sheets, travel logs, purchase orders, invoices, etc.).
+The subrecipient is also requested to submit monthly "Expense Reimbursement Reports" to the Governor's Crime Commission.
+The "Expense Reimbursement Report" is a document which the subrecipient uses to report their monthly expenditures according to the five major budget categories (personnel, contractual, travel, supplies/ operating expenses, and equipment).
+Along with the Expense Reimbursement Report, the subrecipient is required to provide grants management staff with photocopies of expenditure documentation (i.e., timesheets, travel logs, purchase orders, invoices, etc.).